waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Mechanic Anomaly:** During the battle with Pixel's Dodrio on Silph Co.
 7F, Dodrio used Fly, but the game displayed "But, it failed!".
 My subsequent move, Confuse Ray, also failed.
 The turn then reset to the main battle menu, with Dodrio not in the air.
 The reason for these failures is unknown.
 - **CRITICAL: Tool Maintenance Protocol:** If a custom tool is found to be faulty or bugged, fixing it becomes the highest priority secondary goal, superseding other gameplay objectives until resolved.
 - **Pokémon Tower 5F Healer:** The friendly Channeler at (13, 9) only restores Pokémon HP, NOT PP. Confirmed on turn 35402.
+- NOTE (T35615): Per AI feedback, `dungeon_navigator` must be fixed or removed from the pipeline after Silph Co. is cleared.
+The old note is outdated and will be removed during the next major cleanup.